nixworks/public/news/2009/08/6/README.md

 ##### Democratic Republic of Congo
 ### [ The Presidents of Democratic Republic of Congo and Rwanda, Joseph Kabila and Paul Kagame, pledge to boost economic and security ties after a rare meeting. ](/news/2009/08/6/the-presidents-of-democratic-republic-of-congo-and-rwanda-joseph-kabila-and-paul-kagame-pledge-to-boost-economic-and-security-ties-after.md)
-_Context: Rwanda, Democratic Republic of Congo, Paul Kagame, Kabila government_
+_Context: Democratic Republic of Congo, Paul Kagame, Kabila government, Rwanda_

 ##### AIDS
 ### [ Scientists say they have decoded the entire genetic structure of HIV-1&mdash;the main cause of AIDS in humans. ](/news/2009/08/6/scientists-say-they-have-decoded-the-entire-genetic-structure-of-hiv-1-mdash-the-main-cause-of-aids-in-humans.md)